MythologIQ/Hearthlink/docs/USER_MANUAL.md

 - **Automatic Routing**: If no agent is specified, Core delegates to the currently active agent

 ### Deference Protocol
-Agents can suggest better-suited agents for specific tasks:
+Agents can suggest better-suited agents for specific tasks through three interaction styles:
 - **Passive Suggestion**: "Alice might be better at this..."
-- **Direct Request**: "Can I talk to Alice?"
+- **User-Initiated Handoff**: "Can I talk to Alice?"
-- **Delegation**: "Hand this off to Alice."
+- **Direct Delegation**: "Hand this off to Alice."

 ### Voice HUD Behavior
 The Voice Interaction HUD provides: